EnPassant18/PowerChess-2.0-Shako-/README.md

 Katie: Relevant courses I have taken include data structures and algorithms.
 If we pursue an AI element, concepts from deep learning may be relevant.
 I also have strong organizational skills.
 My weaknesses include UI/UX since I have no experience beyond what we've learned in 032 (and I'm currently taking cs132).

+Brad: Strengths are in Java, object oriented programming, general software design and algorithms.
+My biggest weakness is in front-end development.

 **Project Idea(s):**

 (1) PowerChess: Chess with Powerups that temporarily change the rules of the game (for instance, allowing multiple moves by one player, allowing pawns to move backwards, resurrecting dead pieces, etc.).
 Powerups would randomly spawn on the board and players would be able to capture them the same way they can capture opponent's pieces.
 Accomodating such rule changes would make for an interesting design challenge.
 We would start by ensuring a person could play against an opponent using the same computer, but we could also add an AI to play against and a feature for playing with friends over the Internet.